looker-open-source/components/internal_docs/design_contribution.md

 ### The Contribution process

-There are a few steps and best practices to follow to ensure any new contributions will work within the current Lens ecosystem.
+There are a few steps to follow to ensure any new contributions will work within the current Lens ecosystem.
 Each step of the contribution process will be described in detail below, but here is a quick overview of the process:

 1. Open new [github issue](https://github.com/looker/lens/issues/new?template=design-issue.md&labels=design,figma) with description of the contribution and a link to any related Figma files
 2. A small review process